-Program Program Requirements to Complete the Program Required Courses Final Tests Internship or Externship Total Clock Hours Intensive English Students take the final exam None.
-This program is not divided into subcourses Yes.
-Students are tested upon completion of the program No internship or externship is required 216 Per Level Semi-Intensive English Students take final exam is not divided into No internship or externship is required 216 Per Level TOEFL® Prep Students take final exam None.
+Program Requirements to Complete the Program Required Courses Final Tests Internship or Externship Total Clock Hours Intensive English Students take final exam is not divided into No internship or externship is required 216 Per Level TOEFL® Prep Students take final exam is not divided into No internship or externship is required 216 TOEIC® Prep Students take final exam i None.
 This program is not divided into sub-courses Yes.
-Students are tested upon completion of the program No internship or externship is required 216 TOEIC® Prep Students take final exam None.
-This program is not divided into sub-courses Yes.
 Students are tested upon completion of the program No internship or externship is required 216 Business English Students take final exam None.
 This program is not divided into sub-courses Yes.
-Students are tested upon completion of the program No internship or externship is required 216 Conversation & American Culture Students take final exam None.
+Students are tested upon completion of the program No internship or externship is required 216 & American Students take final exam is not di None.
 This program is not divided into sub-courses Yes.
 Students are tested upon completion of the program No internship or externship is required 216